 Quotation marks should be used for the following names and titles:

-Correct: The Beatles wrote "Lucy in the Sky with Diamonds" for their album Sgt.
-Pepper's Lonely Hearts Club Band.
+For example: The song "Lucy in the Sky with Diamonds" from the album Sgt.
+Pepper's Lonely Hearts Club Band by the band the Beatles.

 Do not use quotation marks or italics for: